satchm0h/alpine-snort3/README.md

 The Dockerfile leverages a multi-stage build from the Snort3 source in order to build a minimally sized base container upon which you can add your own special sauce

 If you are looking for an image to hack on the Snort 3 source code, go check out [Xiche's dockerhub repositories](https://hub.docker.com/u/xiche).
 He has built functional dev environments for a number of popular distros.

+### Obligatory Alpine Caveats

+As Alpine Linux uses musl, you may run into some issues with environments expecting glibc-like behavior – especially if you try to use binaries compiled with glibc.
+You should recompile these binaries to use musl (compiling on Alpine is probably the easiest way to do this).

+Note that Alpine 3.8 has shifted from OpenSSL to LibreSSL.

 ### To Do